kudobuzz/express-api-starter/docs/FOLDERS.md

 Contains the wrappers to external libraries.

 ## scripts
-This contains all scripts that are run once or periodically, E.g. Migration scripts, indice creators etc.
+This contains all scripts that are run once, E.g. Migration scripts, indice creators, administrative scripts, local test utitlites or any build configs.

 ## services
 This is where all the business code should be located.